 Make it a class project.
 Put the photos in a Google Drive folder and share the folder with your students.
-They can use their chromebooks to take photos to add to the folder, or they can use Google Slides to make their own slide shows.
+They can use their Chromebooks to take photos to add to the folder, or they can use Google Slides to make their own slide shows.

 We have a conversation about photo sharing.
 Our students are not allowed to share photos outside of the classroom on any device.
 It’s a policy with our school board.
-But, sometimes we’ll ask permission of parents to share specific photos so everyone in the class can have a copy of the slide show.
+But, sometimes we’ll ask the permission of parents to share specific photos so everyone in the class can have a copy of the slide show.